 Model Mh has special historical relevance in the context of spatial capture-recapture models as we noted in chapter 3.4).
 Historically people have used Model Mh to get an estimate of N, thereby accounting for a vague sort of heterogeneity.
 Then they would buffer the trap array and convert Nhat under model Mh to a density estimate.
 Formal developments in SCR models have rendered this technology obsolete – we can model space explicitly.
 Despite this, it might still be desirable to accommodate individual heterogeneity of one form or another.
 In fact, in the context of SCR models a certain kind of heterogeneity makes eminent biological sense.

-In particular, a critical component of SCR models is that they require a description of probability of detection in traps as a function of distance between the trap and the individual home range center.
-For example, a standard model (Efford 2004) is the Gaussian detection function: $exp(d*d/sigma2)$.
-The parameter $sigma^{2}$ can be thought of as being related to home range size in the sense of providing a description of the probability distribution of distances observed from the center of an individual's home range. [in what sense is this accurate?
-This is just a heuristic but think about pr(encounter) = pr(encounter| movement to x)Pr(movement to x) – this should be stated somewhere else].

 As we have stressed throughout this book, a fairly broad class of SCR models has a convenient representation as a generalized linear mixed model (GLMM) with "s" as an individual random effect (Royle et al. 2009).
 In particular, if the encounter rate of individuals in traps is Poisson with rate lam0*g(x,s) where g(x,s) is a bivariate normal density, then the SCR models are individual covariate models with:

 \[